gruenerf/PHP_CSV-Grades-assignment/readme.txt

 The structure of the uploadable csv file consists of four properties per row (of course all separated by a comma).

-The first value is the studentId, the second one the courseId, the third one is the grade (A-F) and the fourth one is the date the exam was taken or the grade was earned
+The first value is the studentId (you can find the student id under the people page), the second one the courseId (you can find out a course id by looking in the data folder in the grade.txt -> its the first value), the third one is the grade (A-F) and the fourth one is the date the exam was taken or the grade was earned
 Format: Y-m-d  example: 2015-09-08